 - Lawns trap more than 12 million tons of dust and dirt annually.
 (The Lawn Institute)

-- Turfgrass, like that found in our lawns, is much cooler than asphalt or cement.
-It acts as an “air conditioner” for the surrounding area (lawns can be 22 degrees cooler than urban asphalt "heat islands").
+- Turfgrass, like that found in our lawns, is much cooler than asphalt or cement, acting as an “air conditioner” for the surrounding area (lawns can be 22 degrees cooler than urban asphalt "heat islands").

 - Healthy turfgrass has many miles of fibrous roots that hold soil and filter rainwater.
 (National Arboretum Grass Roots Project) A single grass plant can have more than 300 miles of roots.